pedro-oliveira/backend-engineering-challenge/README.md

 8. No rounding should be performed on the calculated moving averages.
 9. The input file is the [jsonlines](http://jsonlines.org/) format and not in the JSON format.
 This means that we expect each line of the input file to be a valid JSON.
 However, if the entire file is JSON array of JSON objects the application will raise an error.
 The input file can have the `.json` extension, but needs to have the contents in the jsonlines format.
 For all the test files the convention was to use the `.jsonl` extension.

+Having decided to read the entire contents of the file in one step, the obvious choice was to use a `pandas.DataFrame` not only to store the data, but also to perform any transformation and/or aggregation.
+It should be noted that the `pandas.DataFrame` has many features in common with the `pyspark.sql.DataFrames` and vice-versa.

+The usage of this data structure enables us to use all the aggregation and window features that are built-in in this package.
+Therefore, if we were asked for more statistics these could be easily added.
+We also note the structured nature of the input data is suitable to be handled by a data frame kind of structure.

+## Alternative solutions

+Finally, I have also considered alternative solutions, mainly targeting to deal with the key assumption of fitting the entire data in memory.
+An alternative solution would be based on using the `jsonlines` package to read and process the input file line by line.
+Exploratory testing showed the ability to process GB files, whereas reading files with GBs using a `pandas.DataFrame` requires a more powerful machine.